AitorAvila/AitorAvila.github.io/_pages/talks.md

 - __Place and date__: Faculty of Tourism and Geography, January 30 (2020)

 3. __The analysis of the perception of the landscape through Voluntereed Geographic Information (VGI) available on social platforms.
 The case of the Ebro Delta (Tarragona, Spain)__
-- __Type__: talk/presentation in the final seminar of the project “Los paisajes protegidos y construidos”.
+- __Type__: talk/presentation in the final seminar of the project “Los paisajes protegidos y construidos.
+SPATIUM”.
 - __Organizing entity__: Universitat Rovira i Virgili
 - __Place and date__: Faculty of Tourism and Geography, June 19 (2018)